The idea of moving abroad for work has many complex parts.

 Reasons to start as a dental hygienist in Germany

-- The German economy is very strong right now (at the time of writing).
+- The German economy is very strong right now (written pre-Covid-19).
 It is very favorable to accommodating skilled foreign labor, unlike its small and conservative southern neighbor, Switzerland.
 You can read more about this here and here.

 - Germany is truly a beautiful country in its own right, but its central location allows easy travel to other beautiful European cities.